keptn-workshops/getting-started/02_Deploying_simplenode_service/README.md

 At this point, we have a Keptn project created and the simplenode service onboarded to the project.

-# Excercise 2: Deploying the Simplenode service
+# Exercise 2: Deploying the Simplenode service

-1. In this exercise, we will automatically configure Dynatrace for perfectly supporting the continous delivery journey our **simplenode** service has to go through.
+1. In this exercise, we will automatically configure Dynatrace for perfectly supporting the continuous delivery journey our **simplenode** service has to go through.
 Additionally, testing files will be configured and Keptn's quality gate is set up.

 1. Then, we hit the trigger to launch the deployment of the **simplenode** service.